frankfsa6/MicroarreglosDNA/README.md

 Using a “Raspberry”, it works with a used interface based on web programming (php, javascript and mysql) which allows to control an electronic system or specific hardware, using its general purpose pins (GPIO controlled by C language).

-Follow the “Installation guide” and use the zip folder “Microarreglos.zip” to install the program in your system.
+Follow the “Installation guide” and use the zip file “Microarreglos.zip” to install the program in your system.
 Before using the program, read with detail the "User manual" for its appropiate use.

-In case you want an update of the program, use the zip folder “Rasp(date).zip” with the most recent (date) in the repository.
+In case you want an update of the program, inside the folder “versions” of this repository, use the zip file “Rasp(date).zip” with the most recent (date).